learnworksmart/introduction/docker/README.md

 	1. `docker push learnworksmart/newblog:dev`
 1. Visit your **Docker Hub newblog** respository and you should see the upload docker image.

-## Deploy our web application via Docker on an EC2 instance.
+## Deploy our web application on an EC2 instance.
 1. Access our EC2 instance, and verify that **docker** has been installed.
 	* `which docker`
 1. Download the docker image and run it as a container: